094459/sdd-workshop/workshop/01-intro.md

 * Agile Sprints: Use specs for larger user stories or epics
 * Feature Branches: Create specs before starting feature development
+* Vibe Coding: Use Vibe coding to experiment and generate ideas/prototypes, before creating specs from what you have learned

 ---